How to Diagnose and Fix a Frosty Air Conditioner

 You decide to take a look at your air conditioner to see if something is wrong and then you see ice buildup.
 That’s all there is to it in most cases.

-Another way to notice this problem is by placing your hands over the air registers and feeling to see if the air is coming out cool as its supposed to.
+Another way to notice this problem is by placing your hands over the air registers and feeling to see if the air is coming out cool as it is supposed to.
 If not, you’ll want to take a look at your unit.
 If you can’t easily see the ice, you should use your system diagram to find out how to unscrew the panel to the evaporator and see if ice is present.

 You could see ice on the panel, ice on the coils inside, or you may notice the refrigerant is reading below 32 degrees.